-Further to these curriculum outcomes, engagement in learning outcomes were also developed so that they are at the core of the new, wider curriculum as well.
+Further to these curriculum outcomes (Age Related Expectations), engagement in learning outcomes were also developed so that they are at the core of the new, wider curriculum as well.

-- Outcomes for progress in learning… and progress as learners
+- Outcomes for progress in learning (Age Related Expectations)… and progress as learners

-These outcomes are our measures for assessment so that the children and staff can identify their progress in learning (using the curriculum outcomes) and progress as learners (using the engagement in learning outcomes).
+These outcomes are our measures for assessment so that the children and staff can identify their progress in learning (using Age Related Expectations) and progress as learners (using the engagement in learning outcomes).

 Both these outcomes allow for the identification and planning of a progressive curriculum that is appropriately pitched for each year group.